yangke/DLLInjectionDemo/README.md

 what we need to do in `HookCreateWindowExA` is to add judgement code to make sure the specific window "WineDragDropTracker32" is created.
 The window used for drag-drop tracking in wine has this unique class name.
 Then we intercept and monitor `DispatchMessageW`.
-We need to locate the last dispatched message of the drop process and pin-point the position before calling `ISFDropTarget\_Drop`(in wine).
+We need to locate the last dispatched message of the drop process and pin-point the position before calling `ISFDropTarget_Drop`(in wine).
-Because the fix for `ISFDropTarget\_Drop` use `This->sPathTarget` without checking it validity.
+Because the fix for `ISFDropTarget_Drop` use `This->sPathTarget` without checking it validity.
 ```
 static HRESULT WINAPI
 ISFDropTarget_Drop (IDropTarget * iface, IDataObject * pDataObject,
                     DWORD dwKeyState, POINTL pt, DWORD * pdwEffect)
 {
     IGenericSFImpl *This = impl_from_IDropTarget(iface);
     //Use This->sPathTarget to perform file copy or move without length or NULL check.
 ```
-Wine code has provide the exact code of this judgement, from message dispatching(`DispatchMessageW`) and all the way through `ISFDropTarget\_Drop`.
+Wine code has provide the exact code of this judgement, from message dispatching(`DispatchMessageW`) all the way through `ISFDropTarget_Drop`.
 The following graph shows the three key opreation of the drop process.
 What we talk here is the intercepting of the last(right hand) path.
 ![Three key operations of drop process(set target path data,check keyboard state, do real process)](docs/pictures/three_step_of_drop.pdf)
 This path can be obtained by manually debugging wine code(as our attacking target is wine).
 Make a retro version of this process and change the data just before the last message dispatching, then a successful data tampering is performed.
 See `inspect_before` function for core judgement and data tampering logics of this process.
 ```
 void inspect_before(MSG* msg)
 {
 	WCHAR temp[256];